 9 Tax on funded lump sums from 1July 1983

 Funded lump sums are generally taxed at 20percent (plus Medicare levy) where the taxpayer is aged under 55 years.
 For taxpayers aged 55 or over, the elements of any lump sum benefit taxed during the accumulation stage are typically taxed at zeropercent up to the lump sum threshold and 15percent (plus Medicare levy) thereafter.
 Some superannuation benefits are not taxed during the accumulation phase, for example because the fund is protected from any taxation by the constitution.
 For elements untaxed during accumulation, the corresponding taxation rates are typically 15percent (plus Medicare levy) and 30percent (plus Medicare levy) respectively for taxpayers aged 55 or over, and 30percent (plus Medicare levy) where the taxpayer is under age 55.
 The amounts reported are the tax raised on these lump sums.

 Comparability of estimates with those published previously

-These estimates are comparable with those published in the 2002 Tax Expenditures Statement, with the significant exception that unfunded superannuation is now a separate tax expenditure (C2).
-To obtain a comprehensive number for superannuation that is comparable to the 2002 estimates, C1 and C2 should be added.
+These estimates are comparable with those published in the 2003 Tax Expenditures Statement.
+To obtain a comprehensive number for superannuation (that is comparable to the estimates in the 2002 Tax Expenditures Statement and earlier), C1 and C2 should

 New policy measures, such as changes in the surcharge rate, have been incorporated into the estimates.
 Each year there are also variations arising from the revision of earnings estimates.
 The taxable earnings of superannuation funds are not readily predictable.
 A major reason is that it lies within the discretion of a fund manager to decide when any accrued capital gains of a fund are realised.
 In addition, the earnings series is intrinsically volatile, reflecting fluctuations in interest rates and dividends.
 Fund earnings have been ‘smoothed out’ for the forward projections.